The ‘LEARNS’ bill and its impact on students with disabilities

 However, Laurie Lee, chair of The Reform Alliance, said the bill will give students with disabilities more ways to learn.

-“It would allow their parents to find solutions that help better serve their specific needs,” Lee said.
+“It would allow their parents to find solutions that help better serve their specific needs,” she said.

 “The public school still needs to serve students, and how are they going to be able to serve those students if they’re underfunded right now, with no additional funds?”
 Masseau said.

-“No school should have to take a student that they can’t serve,” Lee said.
+“No school should have to take a student that they can’t serve,” she said.

 Masseau said he wants the state legislature to slow down the progression of the bill, so Disability Rights Arkansas and other groups can have more time to share their input on the bill.